Cjsrodrigo/Cjsrodrigo/README.md

 - 👀 I’m interested in coding, sports and learning new things.

-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning SwiftUI

 - 💞️ I’m looking to collaborate on any help I can give